OTGApps/WSCrime/Readme.md

 [![image](http://ax.phobos.apple.com.edgesuite.net/images/web/linkmaker/badge_appstore-lrg.gif)](http://click.linksynergy.com/fs-bin/stat?id=**BiWowje1A&offerid=146261&type=3&subid=0&tmpid=1826&RD_PARM1=http%253A%252F%252Fitunes.apple.com%252Fus%252Fapp%252Fwinston-salem-crime-map%252Fid472546582%253Fmt%253D8%2526uo%253D4%2526partnerId%253D30)

 ##Running the app

 ###Prerequisites:

 1. XCode 4.5 with iOS 6 SDK.
 2. You must have a registered and licensed copy or RubyMotion on your computer.
 If you do not, you will need to [purchase a license here](http://www.rubymotion.com/).
+Winston-Salem Crime Map requires at least RubyMotion 1.27 or later.
 3. [Cocoapods](http://cocoapods.org/) must be installed.
 4. Valid Apple Developer signing certificate (if you want to install on a device).